Berwick - North

 Berwick - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Berwick - North's population is 23,854 as of August 2025, according to AreaSearch's analysis.
-This figure reflects a growth of 891 people since the 2021 Census, which reported a population of 22,963.
-The increase is inferred from ABS's estimated resident population of 23,797 in June 2024 and an additional 112 validated new addresses since the Census date.
-This results in a population density ratio of 1,207 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Berwick - North's growth rate of 3.9% since the census places it within 2.2 percentage points of the SA3 area (6.1%).
-Population growth was primarily driven by overseas migration during recent periods.
+Berwick - North's population is around 23,851 as of Nov 2025.
+This reflects an increase of 888 people since the 2021 Census, which reported a population of 22,963 people.
+The change is inferred from the estimated resident population of 23,797 from the ABS as of June 2024 and an additional 111 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,207 persons per square kilometer.
+Berwick - North's growth rate of 3.9% since the census positions it within 2.2 percentage points of the SA3 area (6.1%).
+Population growth was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these projections, Berwick - North is expected to increase by just below the median of national statistical areas, with a projected population increase of 1,847 persons to 2041, recording a total gain of 7.5% over the 17 years.
+Based on these projections, Berwick - North is expected to increase by 1,847 persons to 2041, recording a gain of 7.5% over the 17-year period.

 Frequently Asked Questions - Population